-A Convertible Turntable Coming in 2021 (click here for update)
+A Convertible Turntable Coming in 2021 (click here for latest update)

 This is a completely new direction in turntables for Galibier, but by no means have we thrown out all we’ve learned through the years.

 The Savoie started off as a rim drive concept, but as development proceeded, we’ve engineered a belt drive option as well – so you can choose your architecture and compare for yourself !

 - Dual, 12″ tonearm capable with revised, sliding armboard architecture based on the Gavia and Stelvio Mk II (shown with “short” armboard and 282mm tonearm)

 - 4Q controller (evolution of the Stelvio drive)

 - Modular drive system for ease of service (and conversion between belt and rim drive

 - Gavia TPI© platter standard (Stelvio TPI© optional)

 Subscribe to our mailing list for updates (click here).

 Follow its development on our blog (provisionally named the Eiger), beginning with this September 6, 2017 commentary.